Fishing in Waterville

 The main Spring salmon run is from January to May.
 Average weight 10lbs.
 Your gillie will supply any rods you may require.
 Rods from a 12ft to 15ft. double handed are recommended.
 Popular fly patterns are Hairy Mary, Thunder and lightening, Munro Killer, Black Doctor, Blue Charm, in sizes 6,8 and 10.
 The main grilse run from May to September.
 Average weight is 5lbs, and lighter tackle than that used for the Spring is recommended.

 The Crescent can book a Gillie for you matching your level of experience with the Gillie.
-Early booking is necessary as the Gillies are quickly booked out quickly.
+Early booking is necessary as the Gillies are quickly booked out.

-A packed lunch can be prepared for your day's fishing, just let us know the evening before so any special dietry needs can be met.
+A packed lunch can be prepared for your day's fishing, just let us know the evening before so any special dietary needs can be met.

 SEA - TROUT FISHING